 Sometimes I wonder if anyone actually uses maple syrup on pancakes anymore.
 I feel like the Internet is flooded with buttermilk syrup recipes and caramel syrup recipes and whatnot.
 Thank goodness I’m here to give you another one.

-I actually can’t remember the last time we used syrup – we pretty much always do either a fruit sauce (fruit, sugar, water, cornstarch, cook, done) or this coconut syrup.
+I actually can’t remember the last time we used maple syrup – we pretty much always do either a fruit sauce (fruit, sugar, water, cornstarch, cook, done) or this coconut syrup.

-I played around with it a little and ended up with a recipe that is far less likely to give you a heart attack (although, let’s be honest – it’s still not health food or anything).
+I played around with this coconut syrup recipe a little and ended up with something that is far less likely to give you a heart attack (although, let’s be honest – it’s still not health food or anything).

 Coconut Buttermilk Syrup

 - 2 T butter

-scant 1/2 c buttermilk
+- scant 1/2 c buttermilk

-1/3 c sugar
+- 1/3 c sugar

-1/4 tsp baking soda
+- 1/4 tsp baking soda

-1/2 tsp coconut extract
+- 1/2 tsp coconut extract